AshIsbitt/DevOpsCheatSheets/linux_cheat_sheet.md

  * If you specify multiple patterns, you need to use the `-e` flag in front of each pattern to make sure `sed` reads them right.

+#### `grep`
+`grep` is basically pattern matching against a string or file.
+You can also pipe in other strings.
+The most basic example is `grep pattern file`.
+The pattern can also be a list (ex `grep [aeiou] ./*`). `grep` basically uses regular expressions.
+    * `-w` - This will match exactly the word passed to it, not a pattern.
+    * `--exclude-dirs` - takes a list of directories to not search
+    * `-i` - case insensitive search
+    * `-A` - return x number of lines past the line that matches the pattern

+- Search a directory: `grep pattern ./*`
+- Technically you don't have to pipe `cat` into `grep` beause doing `grep pattern myfile.txt` does the same with less overhead, although they both work just as well.

 ### Process Monitoring